-I'm a third year Robotics PhD Candidate in the ARM Lab at the University of Michigan in Ann Arbor.
+I'm a fifth year Robotics PhD Candidate in the ARM Lab and MMINT Lab at the University of Michigan in Ann Arbor.

 I grew up in China, immigrated to Canada when I was 8, stayed in Calgary for 10 years, did my undergrad in Toronto (Engineering Science Robotics) for 4 years, spent 16 months in Zurich, and now I'm in Ann Arbor.

-In my spare time, I enjoy making reusable tools, freely available on my github, and participating in various programming competitions.
+In my spare time, I enjoy making reusable tools, freely available on my github, playing badminton, reading science fiction, and participating in various programming competitions.

 - initials of my legal name: Sheng Zhong (chinese ordering is last then first, so it's pronounced Zhong Sheng)

 - a lever representing the usage of tools to help solve problems

 - an upward pointing diode representing progress and positive thoughts

 I believe engineering design is the iterative application of scientific knowledge and technical skills to solve real problems in a robust, usable, and efficient manner.
 Good engineering is a balance of fitting theoretical models and trial and error through prototyping, and it often involves breaking down the problem and inventing a language of tools at each conceptual layer for a long-lasting, robust solution.

 My vision of good engineering design should seek these objectives in order of importance: robustness, usability, and efficiency.